Reizeron/High-Rock-Zero/content/Topics/Bestiary/scamp.md

 >[!dialogue] Class;Sorcerer Class;Priest Class;Witch
->The scamp is a weak, cowardly servant of Mehrunes Dagon.
+>The scamp is a weak, cowardly servant of [[Mehrunes Dagon]].
 Scamps may be summoned by conjurers, and their skin is sought by alchemists for its magical properties.